Submissions

 • Manuscripts should be double spaced, with one-inch margins, and printed on one side of the paper only.

-• The first page of the manuscript, the Title Page, should contain the following information: (i) the title; (ii) the name(s), title, institutional affiliation(s), address, telephone number, and e-mail addresses of all the author(s) with a clear indication of which is the corresponding author; (iii) at least one classification code according to the Classification System for Journal Articles as used by the Journal of Economic Literature, which can be found here; in addition, up to five key words should be supplied.
+• The first page of the manuscript, the Title Page, should contain the following information: (i) the title; (ii) at least one classification code according to the Classification System for Journal Articles as used by the Journal of Economic Literature, which can be found here; (iii) up to five key words should be supplied; and (iv) other relevant information.

 • An abstract, consisting of no more than 250 words, should be included.